trex-paxos/trex-paxos-jvm/README.md

     boolean vote ) {}
 ```

-The only subtle thing above is the `highestAccepted` entry.
-We use `highestAccepted` to learn the full range of slots
+We use `highestAccepted` value to learn the full range of slots
-that a majority of nodes know that the last leader attempted to fix.
+that any past leader has attempted to fix.

-The max value returned defines the full set of slots that must be
-prepared.
+Again, whenever a node receives either a `prepare` or `accept` message protocol message with a higher `N` that it
+replies to positively, it has promised to reject any further protocol messages with a lower `N`.
+Again,
+when a leader learns that a slot is fixed in sequence it will issue a `fixed(S,N)`.
+Again, if it gets a majority negative
+acknowledgment for any slot it abdicates.

-In this implementation a new leader first issues a `prepare` for the slot higher than the last it knows to be fixed.
+In this implementation a new leader first issues a `prepare` for the slot immediately after the highest slot it knows was fixed.
-The new leader will instantaneously send the response message to itself
+The new leader instantaneously send the response message to itself and instantaneously
-which includes it's own `highestAccepted`.
+responds which is a massage that includes it's own `highestAccepted`.
 When it gets a majority
-positive response it computes `max(highestAccepted)`
+positive response it computes `max(highestAccepted)` to know all the slots that it must recover.
-and streams for that range of slots.
+It then streams `prepare` messages for the full range of slots.
+These may be buffered into a single network package.

 Intuitively, we can think of the first message as a leader election.
 Hence we call
 `N` a "ballot number" and we consider the responses to be "votes".
 In a three node cluster a leader only needs to exchange one
 message to be elected.
-It immediately streams small prepare
+It immediately issues small prepare
 messages for the full range of slots.
 These may be batched into a single
 network packet.